It seems that we all have different habits holding us back in life. However, changing your habits may be easier than you think.

 What he has found is that if someone did something, even the smallest of actions, it would soon give them the inspiration and motivation to do something else.
 Once you realize that the first task wasn’t as hard as you originally imagined, you want to take the next step.

 For example, you may be trying to get more sleep at night.
-To do this, you set a goal—an easy action that you can start doing now—such as getting to bed at 10 pm.
+To do this, you set a goal—an easy action that you can start doing now—like getting to bed at 10 p.m.
 Start by leaving your phone in the kitchen to charge so you don’t have any distractions.
 Then, just lay down at 9:30 with a good book or soft music.
 You may not fall asleep by 10, but you’re setting yourself up for success.

 Once you realize that getting to sleep earlier affects your mood for the following day, you then find positive motivation to continue getting more sleep.
 If you repeat this, you will see larger changes for your health giving you more positive motivation to continue.